Here, John gives some words of advice relating to his writing experiences.

 How I write.

 There is no definitive process to writing a novel.
-What works for one author may not work for another so I will give a short guide here on the process I have used to complete the three I have written.
+What works for one author may not work for another so I will give a short guide here on the process I have used to complete the five I have written.

 1. It is very important that you know about what you are writing.
 If you are to write something historical then know your subject before putting ‘pen to paper’ or ‘fingers to keyboard’.
 Read up on the subject, get your facts right and your dates correct otherwise some history buff who reads your work will pull it to pieces.